 This is the light, fragrant stew created with spring celebrations in mind.
-Unlike the rich beef stews you cozied up with in winter, this one opts for subtly spiced brothy base studded with ultra tender chunks of lamb and vegetables.
-It's casual enough for a simple Sunday supper, though spoon it over a bowl of buttery couscous and top with a splash of fresh herbs, and it becomes the centerpiece of a dinner party.
+Unlike the rich beef stews you cozied up with in winter, this one opts for a subtly spiced, brothy base studded with ultra-tender chunks of lamb and vegetables.
+It's casual enough for a simple Sunday supper, although if you spoon it over a bowl of buttery couscous and top with a splash of fresh herbs, it becomes the centerpiece of a dinner party.

-Part of what's so simple about this dish is the ingredients; there are lots of substitution opportunities here.
+Part of what's so simple about this dish is the ingredient list; there are lots of substitution opportunities here.
 If you don't have nutmeg, for example, don't sweat it.
-You can even drop the cinnamon if you don't have any or it's not your thing, though cinnamon is a classic spice pairing for lamb.
-A half teaspoon of cumin, or even allspice, might be nice.
-As for the wine, substitute stock or even beer if you have to.
+You can even drop the cinnamon if you don't have any or it's not your thing, although cinnamon is a classic spice pairing for lamb.
+A half-teaspoon of cumin or even allspice might be nice.
+As for the wine, substitute stock or beer if you have to.
 This same technique works for beef as well.

-Cinnamon is one of the basic spices we keep stashed in the pantry, most often pulled out for baking, though this recipe shows just how much it can shine in something savory.
-Not only is it a classic pairing with lamb, but that jar of cinnamon is star ingredient that makes this spring stew sing.
+Cinnamon is one of the basic spices we keep stashed in the pantry, most often pulled out for baking.
+This recipe shows how it shines in something savory.
+Not only is it a classic pairing with lamb, but it's also the star ingredient that makes this stew sing.

 This recipe starts by tossing the pieces of lamb with a simple spice rub made with cinnamon and nutmeg.
 While 30 minutes will certainly impart a wonderful flavor, I recommend allotting as much time for this step as you can.
-The longer the meat sits with the rub, it's infused with more of the warm cinnamon fragrance.
+The longer the meat sits with the rub, the more it's infused with the warm cinnamon fragrance.